 - All Project Treatment Areas: Data sourced from Forest Health Tracker project detail for each project.
 Data is dynamic, as it is updated along with updates to project list and individual project details.

-- 20-Year Plan for eastern WA: Data sourced from DNR Forest Resilience Division for current priority landscapes.
+- 20-Year Forest Health Strategic Plan: Eastern Washington Priority Landscapes: Data sourced from DNR Forest Resilience Division for current priority landscapes.
 This layer is updated as new priority landscapes are identified and as boundaries are adjusted.

 - All DNR Upland Regions: Data sourced from DNR.